cllopes/reactathon/material/2_react/8_synthetic_events/readme.md

 the event handlers.
 This `SyntheticEvent` is a cross-browser wrapper that helps mitigate the need for browser specific logic.

 It has the same interface as the native events (such as `stopPropagation()` and `preventDefault()`).
-At any point the the underlying browser event can extracted from the wrapper with the `nativeEvent` attribute.
+At any point the the underlying browser event can be extracted from the wrapper with the `nativeEvent` attribute.

 The `SyntheticEvent` has the following attributes